thindil/hunter/README.md

 `hunter.sh`.
 The program will not works if you try to start it by binary file `hunter` from `bin` directory.
 To work the program needs scripts *xdg-open* and *xdg-mime*.
 In most Linux distributions they are in *xdg-utils* package.
+Additionally, to coloring syntax in text files preview, the program needs other program: *highlight* which should be available in most Linux distributions.
+If you don't have that program installed, coloring syntax option will be disabled.

 ### Starting parameter